rameshsurya10/Quiz-Rework/README.md

 - **Default**: Django's standard file storage system
 - **Supabase**: Cloud-based storage when enabled via settings
+- **Vector Database**: pgvector extension for PostgreSQL to store document embeddings

 The implementation is toggled via the `USE_SUPABASE_STORAGE` setting in `.env`.
 No code changes are required to switch between storage backends.